 High voltage systems.

 High voltage equipment is technically complex and if not correctly managed can be a source of extreme danger.
-All high voltage systems should be placed under the control of a competent person (employee or contractor) who has the necessary competence to properly design, use and manage the HV system on behalf of the operator.
-Switchgear in excess of 30 years old should be separately assessed and replaced as and when appropriate.
+All high voltage systems should be placed under the control of a competent person (employee or contractor) who has the necessary competence to properly design, use, maintain and manage the HV system on behalf of the operator.
+High voltage switchgear and equipment must be well maintained, and records kept of the maintenance.
+Where it is found that equipment is unsafe due to environmental impacts, age or operating restrictions identified by The Energy Network Association then provisions should be made to replace the equipment or made safe to allow for safe operation.

 High voltage switchgear should be installed in locked enclosures with access restricted to competent and authorised persons only.

-High voltage installations are not within the scope of BS7671, Requirements for Electrical Installations.
+High voltage installations are not within the scope of BS7671.
 These installations therefore should be designed and installed by a person or company competent in high voltage systems and equipment.